Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Introduction and main results

 \subsection{Main ideas and new ingredients of the proof}

-Our proof relies on Green's function estimates via the multi-scale analysis in the perturbative regime originated from \cite{FS83}.
-The new ideas are: \begin{itemize} \item Extending the Schur complement argument in \cite{Bou00} for the $\theta$-variable \textit{beyond cosine potential} to control Green's function for any fixed energy. \item Constructing Rellich functions in the spirit of \cite{FV25,CSZ24,CSZ25} via a novel \textit{Weierstrass preparation argument for $E$-variable} to control Green's function with varying energies. \item Eliminating double resonant phases via \textit{transversality of the resultant} of Rellich functions. \end{itemize} Although the general scheme of our proof seems expected, almost all of the known elements are not available and require new ideas or a more complicated setup not present in the current works.
-We explain the difficulties and our approaches to overcome them below.
+Our proof is based on Green's function estimates via the multi-scale analysis approach originating from \cite{FS83} in the perturbative regime.
+The new ingredients are: \begin{itemize} \item[\textbf{(1)}] We extend the Schur complement argument in \cite{Bou00} for the $\theta$-variable {\bf beyond cosine potential} to control Green's functions for any fixed energy $E^*$. \item[\textbf{(2)}] We obtain Rellich functions in the spirit of \cite{FV25} via a different method based on {\bf Schur complement and Rouch\'e arguments for the $E$-variable}.
+By Rellich function analysis, we control Green's functions for varying energies $E$ close to $E^*$.
+As such, we can control locally in the phase-energy space the Green's functions via some polynomials in both phase and energy parameters.
+Moreover, we establish quantitative transversality estimates for the resultant of Rellich functions via a {\bf new Weierstrass preparation argument}. \item[\textbf{(3)}] We identify double resonant phases as those where the resultant takes small values and {\bf eliminate double resonances via the transversality of the resultant}. \end{itemize} Although the general scheme of our proof seems expected, almost all of the usual elements are not available and require new ideas or a more complicated setup.
+We explain the difficulties and our methods to overcoming them below.